bryantbeckford/Solidity-Homework/README.md

 #### Step 1: Create a Joint Savings Account Contract in Solidity

-1. From the provided [starter code](Starter_Code), open the Solidity file named `joint_savings.sol` in the Remix IDE.

-2. Define a new contract named `JointSavings`.
+1. Define a new contract named `JointSavings`.

-3. Define the following variables in the new contract:
+2. Define the following variables in the new contract:

     * Two variables of type `address payable` named `accountOne` and `accountTwo`